thinktandem/thinktandem.io/src/content/articles/lando-platform-workflow.md

   --fetch-branches=true
 ```

-Once you paste the `webhook url` into GitHub your Platform.sh instance will track agsinst your GitHub repo.
+Once you paste the `webhook url` into GitHub, your Platform.sh instance will track against your GitHub repo.

-**THIS MEANS THAT YOUR MASTER BRANCH IS NOW DEPLOYABLE!!!**.
+**CAUTION, THIS MEANS THAT YOUR MASTER BRANCH IS NOW DEPLOYABLE!!!**.

-As a result it is an **EXTREMELY GOOD IDEA** to [enable branch protection](https://help.github.com/articles/configuring-protected-branches/) for your `master` branch so that people cannot merge to it directly unless appropriate status checks have passed.
+As a result, it is an **EXTREMELY GOOD IDEA** to [enable branch protection](https://help.github.com/articles/configuring-protected-branches/) for your `master` branch so that people cannot merge to it directly unless appropriate status checks have passed.

 #### Optionally Pull DB to Local

-You can also import your Platform.sh DB locally.
+You can also import your Platform.sh DB locally:

 ```bash
 # Use the platform.sh CLI to export your database